 My experience during this time has taught me that when mindfulness training is offered within an organization of any size or type, if it does not become part of their overall culture, and transparently reflected and continuously supported by leadership and managerial staff, it is less likely to be adopted on a lasting, sustainable basis.
 After witnessing corporate mindfulness trainings become competitive, commercialized and stripped of their universal ethical and spiritual components (and other baggage that it has acquired), I chose to disengage from what I refer to as "the modern mindfulness industry."

+I work with leaders and businesses that are committed to honestly self-reflecting about the impact they have - no matter who or where they are and what they do, and promoting a transparent culture of integrity, trustworthiness and accountability framed by shared organizational values.
 As a workplace behavioral ethics specialist, I work to serve people in upgrading what I call our Internal Operating System away from their old, unproductive, status-quo driven one that impedes actualizing their aspirations to become the best and most honorable versions of themselves possible - and to in turn lift up others through their contagiously positive example.

 All that I offer is centered upon honoring the wholeness of human experience: holistically integrating our physical, emotional, mental and spiritual needs within the entire context of our lives; incorporating universal ethical principles - and inspiring others to lead by ethical, courageous and humble example in whatever field of influence they find themselves in at any given moment, personally and professionally.